 Maine’s Moosehead Lake boreal forest is a prime bird watching spot for singing warblers, thrushes, vireos, and northern finches.
 Spruce Grouse, Black-backed Woodpecker, Boreal Chickadee, Gray Jay, and of course seeing a Moose are highlights of our bird watching tours in the North Maine Woods.
 We have numerous lakes, ponds, wetlands, and rivers that are ideal habitat for a variety of water birds to listen to and photograph.

 Birding watching is a year round activity in Maine.
 When you visit the Moosehead Lake area in the spring, you can catch first-of-the-season glimpses of warblers, orioles, indigo buntings, Canadian geese and other seasonal visitors that have migrated north.

 In addition to the spring arrival of birds, once summer arrives there is a variety of birds, including the ruby-throated hummingbird, waterfowl to include numerous varieties of ducks, hawks and osprey.
-This is also a great time of year for you to join us for a canoe paddle or Stand Up Paddleboarding on area ponds and waterways to see the common loon.
+This is also a great time of year for you to join us for a canoe paddle on area ponds and waterways to see the common loon.
 Hearing the call of the loon can be one of the most amazing birding experiences that sends chills up and down one’s spine.